pimoroni/EnviroPlus-FeatherWing/REFERENCE.md

 print(reading.reducing)
 print(reading.nh3)
 ```

 Individual values can be accessed by the above methods.
-If you attempt to access the individual readings by using for example `print(gas.read_all().oxidising)`, it will still work, however if you make other readings in a similar fashion it will make a new reading each time, as opposed to the recommended method above which will make only one reading, and thus all the measurements will occupy the same time slice.
+If you attempt to access the individual readings by using, for example, `print(gas.read_all().oxidising)`, it will still work.
+However, if you read the other types of gas readings (reducing, NH3) in a similar fashion it will take a new reading each time, as opposed to the recommended method above which will take only one reading, and thus all the measurements will occupy the same time-slice.

-#### Microphone
+#### Analog microphone

-This one is a little different, as it doesn't have a dedicated library, and is accessed through circuitpython's analogue pin reading methods.
+This one is a little different, as it doesn't have a dedicated library, and is accessed through CircuitPython's analog pin reading methods.

-The best place to start is the [microphone example](#microphone), as circuitpython does not yet supply a library for sampling audio quickly from raw pins.
+The best place to start is the [microphone example](#microphone), as CircuitPython does not yet supply a library for sampling audio quickly from raw pins.

-TODO: mention which pin the mic is on

-The microphone has a DC offset of 1.5V, so it's possible to get full waveform readings from it (as feather ADCs are usually 0-3V)
+The microphone has a DC offset of 1.5V, so it's possible to get full waveform readings from it (as Feather ADCs are usually 0-3V).

-#### Particulate Sensor
+#### PMS5003 particulate matter sensor

 ```python
 from pimoroni_pms5003 import PMS5003

 pms5003 = PMS5003()
 ```
-Import and setup is as above, make sure you have the cable plugged firmly in at both ends.
-It'll take a little time for the sensor to start up, within a minute or so.
+Import and setup is as above.
+Make sure you have the cable plugged in firmly at both ends.
+It'll take a little time for the sensor to start up.

 ```python
 data = pms5003.read()
 print(data)
 ```
-This will print a well formatted summary of all the readings.
+This will print a well-formatted summary of all of the readings.

 The sensor typically send new readings every second.